-QUALITY INDICATOR: Safety Not observed Yes No 1 Are any custodies being treated under the Scottish Prison Service (SPS) Suicide Prevention Strategy (Talk to Me) treated with care, compassion and understanding by staff? Х 2 Are staff appropriately trained and proactive in recognising and responding to signs that indicate a custody may be at risk of suicide or self-harm? х 3 Are all staff aware of the SPS Suicide Strategy? Х 4 Do staff deal with each custody on an individual basis? Х 5 Are all computer systems, paperwork and PER forms kept up to date in respect of custody safety? Х 6 Is information shared between the CCU, Police Scotland, Social Work, health provider and the receiving prison to ensure that the best care is provided for those who are in a risk category? x In summary, has the provider put in place thorough and compassionate practices to identify and care for those identified as being at risk of suicide or self-harm? х Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR: Safety Not observed Yes No 1 Are any custodies being treated under the Scottish Prison Service (SPS) Suicide Prevention Strategy (Talk to Me) treated with care, compassion and understanding by staff?
+X 2 Are staff appropriately trained and proactive in recognising and responding to signs that indicate a custody may be at risk of suicide or self-harm? х 3 Are all staff aware of the SPS Suicide Strategy? х 4 Do staff deal with each custody on an individual basis? х 5 Are all computer systems, paperwork and PER forms kept up to date in respect of custody safety? Х 6 Is information shared between the CCU, Police Scotland, Social Work, health provider and the receiving prison to ensure that the best care is provided for those who are in a risk category? х In summary, has the provider put in place thorough and compassionate practices to identify and care for those identified as being at risk of suicide or self-harm? Х Free text l There were self-harm forms available.
+There was no IT sys stem.
+Recommendations/Advisories/Good Practice

-QUALITY INDICATOR: Health and Safety Not observed Yes No 1 Are checks (Alpha checks) carried out before custodies arrive and after the CCU is closed? observeu Х 2 Are Health and Safety roles allocated in the CCU and staff aware of what these roles are to ensure statutory compliance? х 3 Is all documentation kept up-to-date and do CCU staff meet regularly to discuss Health and Safety matters? х 4 Are regular Health and Safety inspections carried out with actions clearly identified and allocated? х In summary, are the requirements of Health and Safety legislation observed throughout the custody areas and security checks carried out regularly and thoroughly? х Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR: Health and Safety Not observed Yes No 1 Are checks (Alpha checks) carried out before custodies arrive and after the CCU is closed? Х 2 Are Health and Safety roles allocated in the CCU and staff aware of what these roles are to ensure statutory compliance?
+X 3 Is all documentation kept up-to-date and do CCU staff meet regularly to discuss Health and Safety matters? х 4 Are regular Health and Safety inspections carried out with actions clearly identified and allocated? х In summary, are the requirements of Health and Safety legislation observed throughout the custody areas and security checks carried out regularly and thoroughly?
+X Free text HMIPS inspectors discovered completed H&S assessmen April 2022. t, the last on e bein g Recommendations/Advisories/Good Practice

-QUALITY INDICATOR: Risk Assessments Not observed Yes No 1 Does the CCU have a complete set of risk assessments that are regularly reviewed and updated? Х 2 Are the risk assessments accessible to all staff?
-X 3 Are the cell sharing risk assessment (CSRA) and Handcuff Risk Assessment (HRA) outcomes clearly recorded on the PER? х 4 Does the CCU have in place a system that ensures the appropriate separation of custodies at all times, including during transit for example, where two people are involved in the same domestic abuse case they should not travel in the same transport to court, from a police station or prison? Х In summary, do all activities take place according to recorded safe systems of work which are easily accessible and based on appropriately completed risk assessments? х Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR: Risk Assessments Not observed Yes No 1 Does the CCU have a complete set of risk assessments that are regularly reviewed and updated? Х 2 Are the risk assessments accessible to all staff? Х 3 Are the cell sharing risk assessment (CSRA) and Handcuff Risk Assessment (HRA) outcomes clearly recorded on the PER? Х 4 Does the CCU have in place a system that ensures the appropriate separation of custodies at all times, including during transit for example, where two people are involved in the same domestic abuse case they should not travel in the same transport to court, from a police station or prison?
+X In summary, do all activities take place according to recorded safe systems of work which are easily accessible and based on appropriately completed risk assessments? Х Free text The last H&S assessment indicated that disabled custodies required to enter through the front door as there was no disabled access from the drop off point behind the CCU.
+Recommendations/Advisories/Good Practice

-QUALITY INDICATOR: Risk Management Not observed Yes No 1 Do the CCU staff use their interpersonal skills to build and maintain relationships to ensure that any aggression or violence is minimised and do not encourage any escalation of such behaviour? х 2 Where risks are identified do staff react quickly to resolve any issues? Х In summary, does the attitude, behaviour and approach of staff contribute to the lowering of risk of aggression and violence, and are reasonable steps taken to minimise situations that are known to increase such behaviour.
+QUALITY INDICATOR: Risk Management Not observed Yes No 1 Do the CCU staff use their interpersonal skills to build and maintain relationships to ensure that any aggression or violence is minimised and do not encourage any escalation of such behaviour? Х 2 Where risks are identified do staff react quickly to resolve any issues? х In summary, does the attitude, behaviour and approach of staff contribute to the lowering of risk of aggression and violence, and are reasonable steps taken to minimise situations that are known to increase such behaviour.
 Where such situations are unavoidable are appropriate levels of supervision maintained?
-X Free text Recommendations/Advisories/Good Practice
+X Free text l Recommendations/Advisories/Good Practice